DIRECTOR OF CAMPAIGNS AND ORGANIZING

 - Nuanced understanding of all aspects of community organizing, including managing campaigns, developing leadership and recruiting and retaining members;

 - Demonstrated ability to supervise issue campaigns at all levels: as far-reaching as protecting transit funding in the state budget and as local as winning repairs at a specific subway station;

 - A record of executing successful campaigns in diverse settings, including in low-income communities and communities of color.

-- The Deputy Director will be part of a small team determining the future of this dynamic and rapidly growing organization.
+- The Director of Campaigns and Organizing will be part of a small team determining the future of this dynamic and rapidly growing organization.
 Candidates must be strong leaders, creative thinkers and enthusiastic team players.

 - Full-time position.
 The position will require some evening and weekend engagements.